codatio/codat-docs/docs/commerce/merchant-configuration.md

 ### Text content customization

 Updating the text fields helps ensure that your users clearly understand how to correctly configure their sales data synchronization and how exactly that data will be synced.
+The text can be customised separately for English (US) and French.
+Your users an select which language they see from within the configuration UI.
+A set of defaults are provided for English (US) and French.

 #### UI element customization